-We have to wonder where the events recalled in the gospels took place.
-This week especially we wonder where was Jesus judged by Pilate?
-What was the way he went to Calvary?
-Where was he buried?
+We wonder where the gospel events took place, especially during Holy Week..
+Where was Jesus judged by Pilate?
+What way did he go to Calvary?
+Where was he crucified and where was he buried?

-Reliable historians generally agree that the tomb of Jesus is in the Church of the Holy Sepucher “Is this the place where Christ died and was buried?”
+Reliable historians generally agree that the tomb of Jesus and the site of Calvary are in the Church of the Holy Sepucher.
+“Is this the place where Christ died and was buried?”
 Jerome Murphy-O’Connor asks in his solidly researched “The Holy Land: An Oxford Archaeological Guide” (New York, 2008).
 “Yes, very probably,” he answers. (p 49)

-Pilgrims, not archeologists, gave us this route.
-After the Christian church was established by Constantine in the 4th century, pilgrims processing from the Mount of Olives on Holy Thursday would go through St. Stephen’s Gate and as they went up to the Church of the Holy Sepulcher would stop at certain places to recall incidents from the Passion story.
-Over time the places differed.
-Our present stations along the Via Dolorosa were fixed only in the 19th century. (cf. Murphy-O’Connor, p 37)
+After the Christian church was established by Constantine in the 4th century, pilgrims from Mount of Olives, where many stayed, walked through St. Stephen’s Gate up to the Church of the Holy Sepulcher, stopping at certain places to recall incidents from the passion of Jesus.
+The present Via Dolorosa was formed from their devotions over the centuries. (cf. Murphy-O’Connor, p 37) Pilgrims, not archeologists, have given us the present Via Dolorosa.

-A look at the above map of Jerusalem from the time of Jesus at the Israel Museum–which we have simplified a little– suggests another possible picture.
-At the far right bottom is a luxurious palace complex (only partially visible in the picture} built by Herod the Great.
-When Pontius Pilate came from Caesaria Maritima for the feast he stayed there.
-Possibly Herod Antipas stayed at the Hasmonean palace in the upper city.
+Is their a more reliable way?
+A reconstruction of Jerusalem (above) from the time of Jesus at the Israel Museum–somewhat altered here– suggests another way that Jesus was led to Calvary.
+At the bottom right is the luxurious palace complex built by Herod the Great. (below) When Pontius Pilate came from Caesaria Maritima for Passover he probably stayed there and judged Jesus in the courtyard outside the palace.

 After sentencing Jesus to death, Pilate handed him over to a detachment of soldiers quartered somewhere in the great towers to the left of the palace, who scourged him and crowned him with thorns.

-Murphy-O’Connor suggests a way they may have taken Jesus to Calvary from here.
+Murphy-O’Connor suggests a way Jesus was taken to Calvary from here.
 “If, as seems likely, Jesus was brought into the city on his way to execution, the approximate route would have been east on David Street, north on the Triple Suk, and then west to Golgotha.” (p.38)

-I traveled that route some years ago, down David Street, to the Triple Suk and then west to Golgotha and the Church of the Holy Sepulcher.
+I walked that way some years ago, down David Street, to the Triple Suk and then west to Golgotha and the Church of the Holy Sepulcher.
 My sense is Murphy-O’Connor is right, but I think we better not change the Via Dolorosa.
-One reason is that good piety, which gave us the Stations of the Cross, has a truth and beauty all its own.
-It should not be looked down on.
-Another reason is that it would start a war in Jerusalem, and the city has enough grief now.
+For one thing, good piety has given us the present Via Dolorosa and it has a truth and beauty all its own.
+More importantly, it would start a war in Jerusalem, and the city has enough grief now.